 You can earn some extra cash just by answering online surveys such as MyPoints, Survey Junkie, and VIP Voice.
 If you're commuting to school or in between classes, it's easy enough to click a couple of buttons in exchange for a few dollars.

 Companies like The Source pay people to audit local liquor stores.
 All you need to do is to go to the store and buy some liquor then create a short report on your experience, particularly if the cashier asked for your ID.
-Not only will you be reimbursed for your purchase, you will also be paid somewhere between $5 to $50 per audit you do.
+Not only will you be reimbursed for your purchase, but you will also be paid somewhere between $5 to $50 per audit you do.

 If you know your way around WordPress and Squarespace, you can offer your skills to local businesses such as restaurants, law firms, doctor's offices, and retail stores.
 You don't have to be the most tech-savvy person in your school.
 You just need to be better than the business owner and able to do a decent job.